Why apply for an Australia PR?

 • Live and work anywhere in Australia permanently

-• No sponsorship required from employer or state
+• No sponsorship required from the employer or the state

 • Pathway to Australian citizenship after meeting residency requirements